mikeryan/ice9-bluetooth-sniffer/README.md

     make
     make install

-The `install` target will copy the binary into `$HOME/.config/wireshark/extcap`.
+The `install` target will copy the binary into `/usr/local/bin` (by default) and will attempt to install into the system Wireshark directory on Linux if detected.
+Use `ice9-bluetooth --install` to install the binary into your local extcap dir (`$HOME/.config/wireshark/extcap`).
 An `uninstall` target is also provided as a convenience.

 ## Running